Finding missing or moved photos

 The first step in finding the missing folder

-and photos contained within it is to open
+and photos contained within is to open

 the Folder "context" menu: Ctrl+click on folder (Mac) or